kkaunda/spgf/README.md

 Structure in Prime Gaps.

-In this paper, we aim to formalize the results presented in the article *Structure in Prime Gaps* using LEAN4, the latest version of the LEAN proof assistant.
+In this project, we aim to formalize the results presented in the article *Structure in Prime Gaps* using LEAN4, the latest version of the LEAN proof assistant.
 By leveraging the capabilities of LEAN4, we seek to ensure the correctness and robustness of these findings relating to the